How Does internet Exchange WorkOctober 5, 2018

 The shared transit between members can occur in a number of ways with some IXPs offering cost free data transfers between member companies.
 This is known as settlement-free peering.
 In some peering exchanges, large networks may charge transit costs to smaller network members, but the ideal method is that all members pay the same and share the cost.

 Public Peering can include large numbers of members and enable connection across numerous networks.
 Private peering is between two networks with routers in the same carrier-neutral data center.
 Partial or regional peering limits network traffic exchange in a single are of the globe.
 At Telehouse, we’ve founded two internet exchange locations that are settlement-free (peering) where neither party pays the other for the exchange of traffic.
-Both NYIIX and LAIIX were established to provide infrastructure that is carrier neutral while providing scalability for its members that delivers reliable and stable network interconnectivity.
+NYIIX was established to provide the infrastructure that is carrier-neutral while providing scalability for its members that delivers reliable and stable network interconnectivity.

 According to the PeeringDB database, there are currently more than 400 internet exchange points around the globe..
 That number will continue to grow as bandwidth needs and data transfers increase exponentially in the age of digital transformation.